 The closed-cell polyurethane expanded in situ presents a high degree of adhesion to the inner surfaces of the hull.
 Thanks to this characteristic as well as to its structure, it welds the contour between the hull and the deck.

-The result obtained is a tailor-made sandwich panel which confers rigidity to the hull of the ship in the presence of waves.
+The result obtained is a tailor-made sandwich panel that confers rigidity to the hull of the ship in the presence of waves.

 Closed-cell polyurethane foam for boat hull